isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 preferred lease time.
 The server's behavior is governed by a combination of configuration parameters, two of which have already been mentioned.

-Beginning with Kea 1.6.0 lease preferred and valid lifetime are extended from single values to triplets with minimum, default and maximum values using:
+Since Kea 1.6.0, the lease's preferred and valid lifetimes are extended from single values to triplets with minimum, default, and maximum values, with the following settings:

 - ``min-preferred-lifetime`` - specifies the minimum preferred lifetime (optional).